Skip to Content

 Originally published on EdibleTV.net on January 23, 2009.

-Guy Fieri has an infectious laugh.
+American restauranteur and TV host Guy Fieri has an infectious laugh.
 When he belts one out, it’s as if you can hear the sincerity and love of what he does coming through it.
-More than just the spikey-haired star of several Food Network shows, Fieri is a thoughtful chef with a family and a desire to spread the food love.
+More than just the spiky-haired star of several Food Network shows, Fieri is a thoughtful chef with a family and a desire to spread the food love.

 Food Network’s Ultimate Recipe Showdown returned for its second season on January 4, with Fieri hosting again.
 The show brings together cooks from all over the country to compete in six categories (Comfort Food, Burgers, Cakes, Hot and Spicy, Desserts, or Hometown Favorites) for the top prize — $25,000 each episode.
 For the winning recipes, there is also the chance to have their recipe featured at T.G.I.
 Friday’s restaurants.
 The participants were chosen from more than 12,000 recipe entries by the Food Network test kitchens.

-I recently had the opportunity to talk to Fieri about the new season.
-This season is a bit different than last season, which was the show’s first.
+I recently had the opportunity to talk to Fieri about the new season, which will be a bit different than the show’s first season.
 The show has been honed to eliminate elements that they didn’t like as much and add more depth.

 “This second season is really remarkable – a real in-depth view.
 Food isn’t just about what is on the plate; it’s about where it came from, who put it there, etc. I think it’s going to be a much more compelling, background driven piece.
 I think people can really … connect to it because it’s there.
 It’s all American,” Fieri said.